Zdenal86/Basic_web_scraper/README.md

 - **Error handling** - Comprehensive exception management
 - **Testing** - Mocked dependencies, isolated tests

-## � Continuous Integration
+## 🔄 Continuous Integration

 - **GitHub Actions** - Automated testing on every push/PR
 - **Multi-Python testing** - Tests run on Python 3.11, 3.12, and 3.13
-- **Quality assurance** - All 26 tests must pass before merge
+- **Quality assurance** - All 27 tests must pass before merge

-## �👨‍💻 Author
+## 👨‍💻 Author & AI Collaboration

-Created as a demonstration of clean Python architecture and professional development practices.
+This project was developed in collaboration with **GitHub Copilot AI assistant**.
+The AI helped with:

+- **Code architecture** and design patterns
+- **Test implementation** and comprehensive coverage
+- **Documentation** and best practices
+- **Code review** and optimization suggestions
+- **Professional Python** development standards

+The collaboration demonstrates effective **human-AI partnership** in software development, combining human creativity and problem-solving with AI's knowledge of best practices and code patterns.

 ## 📝 License